 What is practice management software?
 Why do surgical practices need to use it?
-Is it different to EMR and surgical scheduling software?
-What are the benefits of using healthcare management systems for practices, patients and surgeons?
-How can you successfully integrate PMS, EMR and surgical scheduling tools?
+Is it different from EMR and surgical scheduling software?
+What are the benefits of using healthcare management systems for practices, patients, and surgeons?
+How can you successfully integrate PMS, EMR, and surgical scheduling tools?

 Today’s surgical practices face a number of challenges when it comes to efficiency.
-Practice overheads have increased significantly over the past 15 years – as much as 60 to 70% of charges – putting small and medium size practices under increasing financial strain.
+Practice overheads have increased significantly over the past 15 years — as much as 60 to 70% of charges — putting small and medium-sized practices under increasing financial strain.

 Careful practice management is the most significant way of reducing surgical practice overheads, largely through increasing productivity, reducing costs, and improving business operations.

 Healthcare practice management software is a critical tool for surgical practices to achieve all this in a cost-effective way.

 The Challenges of Managing a Surgical Practice

 The day-to-day running of the average independent surgical practice involves multiple repetitive tasks such as: